1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 Lambert Coordinates:

-Vertical (North):____________________,________________ Horizontal (East):___________________,_________________ Georeferencing of three points of the boundary description of the cadastral map: The forestry professional who prepares the management plan georeferences at least three points of the boundary description of the property's cadastral map where the area to be managed is located.
+Vertical (North):____________________,________________ Horizontal (East):___________________,_________________ Georeferencing of three points of the boundary (derrotero) of the cadastral map: The forest professional who prepares the management plan georeferences at least three points of the boundary (derrotero) of the cadastral map of the farm where the area to be managed is located.
 The points must be taken with a GPS and the information must be delivered in the geographic coordinate system latitude, longitude with the WGS 84 datum.
-The points to georeference must not be adjacent and must also be chosen in such a way that they circumscribe a triangle within the figure of the farm.
+The points to be georeferenced must not be adjacent and must also be chosen in such a way that they circumscribe a triangle within the figure of the farm.

 Table 4: Georeferencing of the cadastral map